Call for Applications: Psychology Graduate Student Interns at the United Nations

 Participating in Thursday planning meetings for Psychology Day at the U.N.

 Working about 10 hours a week with APA U.N.
 NGO team member in information gathering and participating in U.N.-NGO committee meetings.

-Applicants must be students who will be enrolled full time in a psychology graduate program from September 2014 through June 2015.
+Applicants must be students who will be enrolled full time in a psychology graduate program from September 2015 through June 2016.
 Students must be available at least each Thursday during this period and must live in or close to New York City so that transportation to and from the U.N. is reasonable and manageable.
 Interns are expected to be culturally competent, to have a diplomatic personal style and to have excellent writing and communication skills as well as the ability to work collaboratively with peers, senior psychologists and others.
 In addition, interns must be student members of the American Psychological Association of Graduate Students (APAGS) by the time they begin the internship in the September.
+Interns will be reimbursed for incurred transportation costs to the United Nations headquarters up to $200.

 How to Apply: